 Reach out to end consumers as well as restaurants and hotels looking for new products.
 Encourage your distributors to engage in tasting sessions.

-Are you interested in importing wine?
+Are you interested in importing wine or another product?

 Many exporters make the mistake of taking on the responsibility for the entire shipping process, often resulting in the incorrect documentation.
 As can be seen above, there is an extensive process that needs to be performed before you can get your wine into the country.
 These requirements make the need for a Mexican trade lawyer that much more vital.